Creating a Sustainable and Inclusive Future

 Invested in new green and transition assets by 2030

-Emissions breakdown by Geography
+GHG Emissions by Geography

-Emissions breakdown by Sector
+GHG Emissions by Sector

 Through our RM10 billion commitment, we aim to invest in specific thematic areas that are aligned with our climate aspirations while unlocking new investment opportunities.
 Our investment objectives are guided by these principles: